Quantifying fermionic nonlinearity of quantum circuits: Fermionic Nonlinearity of Quantum Circuits

 Hence, the fermionic interaction $\mathcal{E}_\text{rot}$ can be rewritten as

 Theoretically, the fermionic nonlinearity should be calculated using all possible FGOs.
 However, in practice, it is difficult to calculate the fermionic nonlinearity using all possible FGOs because the number of all possible FGOs is infinite.
 Therefore, here we calculate the upper bound of the fermionic nonlinearity using a discrete set of the FGOs.
 Below, we will omit the term ``upper bound'' if there is no risk of confusion.
+Furthermore, for simplicity, we use $\mathcal{S}_i$ satisfying $U_i=V_i$.
+Under this condition, the estimator is simplified to $\norm{q}_1 \ev{\mfo_{\mu}\mfo_{\nu}}_{\mathcal{S}_i}$ where $\ev{\mfo_{\mu}\mfo_{\nu}}_{\mathcal{S}_i}$ is real.

 We adopt the following trace-preserving fermionic Gaussian channels as the basis channels to decompose $\mathcal{E}_\text{rot}$:

 where